 AdMob mediation is tested via AdMob Native Custom Events (Android, iOS).
 Our example app shows in detail how to integrate FeedAds alongside other native ads.
 You should be able to copy & paste most of the AdMob related classes of the example and only adjust the parts of the classes that are related to your UI.
 Check the example code comments and README for detailed explanations.

-DFP mediation is tested via DFP Banner Custom Event (Android, iOS).
-Our example app shows how to integrate FeedAds alongside other DFP banner placements.
-Since the DFP and AdMob share the same SDK, this example can also be used if you want to add FeedAds to an AdMob banner mediation instead of AdMob native ads.
+For Android and iOS, our example app shows how to integrate FeedAds alongside other Google Ad Manager banner placements.
+Since the GAM and AdMob share the same SDK, this example can also be used if you want to add FeedAds to an AdMob banner mediation instead of AdMob native ads.
 Check the example code comments and README for detailed explanations.

 MoPub mediation is tested via MoPub Native Custom Events (Android, iOS).
 Our example app shows a full example of how to integrate FeedAd into a MoPub mediation, including the MoPub helper adapter that automatically inserts ad placements into lists.
 To give you a quick start, you can copy & paste most of the MoPub example classes into your code.
 Only some small adjustments to the classes that render the ad into your layout have to be made.
 Check the example code documentation and README for detailed information about the MoPub integration.